jaceva/cs105-cache/README.md

 - CHECKPOINTS
   1. Explain base code and output, then run code

-###	Cache Description
+###	Cache Memory
 - NARRATIVE
   - Cache is made up of blocks
   - Cache entries hold data and memory location
   - For a memory request, the processor will check the cache first and will either result in a cache hit or a cache miss.
 - CHECKPOINTS
   - Create a cache class/subclass with smaller memory but faster processing times
-  - Link cache class data "blocks" to memory class data "blocks"
+  - Link cache class data blocks to memory class data blocks

 ### Cache Hit ( this could be combined with previous exercise )
 - NARRATIVE